Westpac’s new cross-device online banking site has a modern, stripped-back feel. It treats us like adults.

 The point is he explained, modern computer user interface design is evolving towards these spare looking interfaces.
 Apple’s iOS 7 and the Westpac online banking site are part of the same general movement towards simpler, easier to understand and use designs.

-It’s a good point, you’ll find similar minimal interfaces on other device; Microsoft’s Windows Phone 8 and the software Samsung overlays on its S4 smartphone are part of the same aesthetic.
+It’s a good point, you’ll find similar minimal interfaces on other devices; Microsoft’s Windows Phone 8 and the software Samsung overlays on its S4 smartphone are part of the same aesthetic.

-Marshall says it’s about a move away from the more elaborate designs of the past.
+Marshall says it’s a move away from the more elaborate designs of the past.